Updated: Mar 23

 The last method to purchasing a handpan that I will discuss is finding flash sales.
 Many makers have an occasional instrument for sale and they will post a flash sale.
 This is usually a first come first serve sale.
 If you write back to them first, and you have the funds to buy the instrument, it's yours!
 I recommend you follow handpan makers on social media or sign up for their email list.
 Then you will hear about future flash sales and you can skip the wait list and buy a handpan.
 Keep in mind that you may not have the choice of scale or other preferences when buying a flash sale handpan.

 Finally, I want to remind you to visit this website again as we have handpans for immediate sale.
-We are proud to partner with some of the best handpan makers to offer you amazing instruments at a good price.
+I am proud to partner with some of the best handpan makers to offer you amazing instruments at a good price.

 If you're in love with the sound of the handpan, I also recommend you check out the Iskra Handpan made by Symphonic Steel.